spacemeshos/docs/docs/start/smesher/post_1n.md

 #### Service Management

-Feel free to start, stop, or restart PoST services at any time based on your needs.
+Feel free to start, stop, or restart PoST services whenever you need it.
 However, the node should remain running continuously for the system to function properly.
-Each PoST service exposes operator-api you can use it to query it's state and to stop it.
+Each PoST service exposes operator-api you can use it to query its state and to stop it.

 ```
 # Not doing anything